What is COVID-19?

 How is it impacting Michigan?

 - On March 10, the first confirmed cases of COVID-19 in Michigan were announced and Governor Whitmer declared a state of emergency closing all K-12 schools.
+On April 2, Governor Whitmer signed an Executive Order to close all K-12 schools through the end of the school year.

 - President Trump announced a national state of emergency on March 13, freeing up additional resources and funding.